-If you also claim a credit for your spouse and/or qualifying children, your spouse and qualifying children must have either a valid SSN or an individual taxpayer identification number (ITIN) issued by the IRS.
+If you also claim a credit for qualifying children, your qualifying children must have either a valid SSN or an ITIN.

 To figure your credit, complete the following worksheet.

 NOTE: Do not complete the following worksheet if you are claiming the property tax credit on Arizona Form 140PTC.
 Use Form 140PTC to figure both the credit for increased excise taxes and the property tax credit.